joivo/joivo/README.md

 I'm a software engineer with a passion for building reliable systems.
 While my day-to-day work focuses on infrastructure and platform engineering, I genuinely enjoy the breadth of software development — from writing operators in Go to working with ML pipelines and everything in between.

+My background spans from bare-metal datacenters and networking equipment to cloud-native architectures.
 I believe good infrastructure should be invisible: it just works, letting developers focus on what they do best.
-That's what I try to build.

 ---